 - CSA boxes will be stacked through the door and down the hall in the gym kitchen area.

 - Pick up time is 3:30-7:30pm on Wednesdays.

 - Take only one box of produce unless otherwise indicated, all boxes will be the same.
 Return your box each week and pick up a new one.

 Egg CSA Subscriptions

 - Pickup along with your vegetables on your regular pickup day and location.

-- Massaro egg cartons can be returned to us as long as they are in good, clean condition.
-We are not accepting non-Massaro egg cartons at this time.
+- Massaro Farm Egg cartons can be returned to us as long as they are in good, clean condition.

 - Comes from High Hill Orchard in Meriden.